idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/modules/modules.md

 The Electromagnetics module provides components and models to simulate electromagnetic wave problems using MOOSE, and facilitate coupling of electromagnetic simulations to other physical domains.
-Maxwell's Equations is solved for complex fields using a Helmholtz wave equation formulation in 1-D and 2-D. Electrostatic contact is also provided for imperfect electric interfaces.
+Maxwell's equations are solved for complex fields using a Helmholtz wave equation formulation in 1-D and 2-D. Electrostatic contact is also provided for imperfect electric interfaces.

 !media gallery/dipole_antenna.mp4